evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx_performance/_index.md

 #### Second-row seat

-The second row has a standard three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
+The second row has a standard three-seat bench with a 40:60 split where you can fold each section separately to increase the cargo space.
 In addition, the following functionalities are available.

+- height adjustable headrest

 {{< sitefiguresized thumb="models/volkswagen/id.3/id.3_gtx_performance/secondrowseats_1_st.jpg" title="Volkswagen ID.3 GTX Performance" width="3000" height="2000"  >}}